bensaadaCanine/governanceToolEC2/README.md

 Terminates EC2 Instances according to an outer list of tags (and more...)

 # READ FIRST:
- In order for this code to run smoothly - you need to have an AWS account configured on this machine with access to EC2 (READ,CREATING AMI,STOP,TERMINATE) and S3 (WRITE).
+ In order for this code to run smoothly - you need to have an AWS account configured on this machine/IAM Role with access to EC2 (READ,CREATING AMI,STOP,TERMINATE) and S3 (WRITE).
 This code runs in two versions - UNSAFE and SAFE (depends on sys.argv[1] => 'unsafe'/RDS info ('Host,Username,Password').
 If you will choose to run in UNSAFE mod - this program will terminate all the instances without the tagKey/tgValue 'protected'.
 In SAFE mod - it will attempt to get info